ucsd-cse130/wi20/grades.md

     - Since the final is cumulative your midterm grade will be calculated as `midterm > 0 ?  max(final, midterm) : 0`.
-      This means that (1) you basically get a second chance if you don’t so well on the midterm and (2) you must show up to both the midterm and the final.
+      This means that you get a second chance if you don’t do well on the midterm but you must show up to both the midterm and the final.

 - **Piazza (5%)** :
   Extra credit for top-20 best participants on Piazza,